-It goes without saying that getting $1,000 quickly will take longer than say, $100.
+Getting $1,000 quickly may require that you rethink what “fast” is.
 Outside of taking on Payday loans or other high interest loans (always a bad idea), most of these tips might take a few weeks to sort out.
-Still, there are a few of these that could even get you that money within a day or two, but only if you have specifically what the tip below suggests.
-Not everyone has a room to rent or an old car to sell.
+There are a few of these that could even get you that money within a day or two, but only if you have specifically what the tip below suggests.

 How To Make $1,000 Fast